 It is incredibly interesting to go back and read some of the threads from individual investors during the Financial Crisis, real people who had no idea if the market they were invested in was ever going to come back.
 There have also been a number of great retrospectives about that time period, where people evaluate what they did right and wrong.

 Snap back to present day.
-There have a tremendous number of threads started in the past week by people rethinking their asset allocation at best, and pulling out entirely into cash at worst.
+There have been a tremendous number of threads started in the past week by people rethinking their asset allocation at best, and pulling out entirely into cash at worst.
 These are investors who post on the Bogleheads forums, and are ostensibly the folks most educated AGAINST doing this sort of thing.
 Nevertheless, there are apparently a ton of people out there who think This Time It’s Different, and they are going to be ones to beat the statistics and prove that market timing works.

 Of course I, like everybody else, have no idea how this will all ultimately shake out.
 It may very well be that we are on the precipice of a decline that will dwarf the Great Recession.
 Or this could be another 2-3 week long crash and recovery.
 What I do know is that I have an investment policy statement that tells me what to do with market movements, and it is not something that gets tweaked and ignored out of fear in times of uncertainty, exactly when it is likely to be most valuable.